A million dollar smile is great and all, but what about getting one as an adult?

 Can I drink coffee when using Candid or SnapCorrect?

-You can, but you shouldn’t.
+You shouldn’t drink coffee while you have your aligners in.
 Aligners from Candid and SnapCorrect are fairly stain-resistant, but you should generally avoid eating or drinking colored liquids and foods while wearing your aligners.
 Water is a safe bet, though.

 Are there any hidden costs?